 The Wilmer Eye Institute is seeking a Comprehensive Ophthalmologist to join our staff.
-The successful applicant will work in busy medical and surgical practice in Bethesda, MD and will contribute to the educational and academic mission of the group.
+The successful applicant will work in busy medical and surgical practice at our academic medical center, and will contribute to the educational and academic mission of the group.
 The position includes status as a full-time faculty member of the Johns Hopkins University School of Medicine and as full-time active staff of the Johns Hopkins Hospital.
 Base salary is commensurate with rank, $80 – $110,000.

 Requirements include the completion of an accredited residency training program in Ophthalmology and board certification or board eligibility.
 Fellowship training in cornea or glaucoma is preferred, but is not required.